lucawen/raspi-gitlab/README.md

 [...]
 ```

-For enable HTTP2 and add http2 to this line, like this:
+For enable HTTP2, add 'http2' to this line, like this:
 ```
 [...]
 listen 80 default_server http2;